namesakefyi/namesake.fyi/src/content/posts/new-namesake-app.md

 >
 > <cite>Charly Robles, Programs Manager, MTPC</cite>

 We are here to support you in finding a name that you love, and in owning identity documents which reflect who you are.
-Respectful and accessible name changes are one part of a larger puzzle in creating a world where trans people—and all people—can live life freely and joyously.
+Respectful and accessible name changes are one part of a larger puzzle in creating a world where all people can live life freely and joyously.

 [Sign up for Namesake](https://app.namesake.fyi) and [join us on Discord](/chat), or support our work by making a [tax-deductible donation](/donate).